pustotnik/zenmake/docs/introduction.rst

     - Automatic build order and dependencies.
 (Thanks to Waf_)
     - Automatic reconfiguring: no need to run command 'configure'.
     - Compiler autodetection.
 (Thanks to Waf_)
-    - Building and running functional/unit tests including a possibility to build and run tests only on changes.
+    - Building and running functional/unit tests including an ability to build and run tests only on changes.
 Details are :ref:`here<buildtests>`.
     - Running custom scripts during a build phase.
     - Build configs in sub directories.